mgtron278/mgtron278/README.md

 🌱 I’m currently immersed in learning everything I mentioned above and beyond.

-💼 I’m actively seeking opportunities to collaborate on mid-senior level and entry level roles in the fields of AI and Machine Learning.
+💼 I’m actively seeking opportunities to collaborate on senior level roles in the fields of GenAI and Machine Learning.

 🛠️ Check out my projects on [GitHub](https://github.com/mgtron278) to see what I've been working on!